-In 2019, patients want access to the full schedule so they can compare your availability to theirs and make the best decision for what their days allow without having to speak to a human.
+The primary goal of a scheduling system is to give patients access to the full schedule so they can compare your availability to theirs and make the best decision for what their days allow without having to speak to a human.
 Healthcare is one of the last industries that require patients to call for appointments, and it’s not an efficient use of staff time.
 Self-scheduling is an emerging tool in the healthcare software market.
+So, which scheduling system best accommodates the patient?
 The best tools make scheduling easy, remove the administrative burden from staff, and still give the practice the necessary control over their schedule to ensure that the schedule is always accessible and accurate.

 One of the biggest hesitations to implementing a patient scheduling system into practice is the access that patients will have to the schedule.
 Practices and providers worry that patients will have unlimited access to schedule when providers aren’t available or when the office is closed.
 Your scheduling solution should allow practices who require it to have approval over any patient-initiated scheduling, so that the appointment doesn’t go onto the schedule until it is confirmed by a staff member.
 This ensures that staff still has full control over the schedule while reducing the time to schedule appointments from minutes to seconds.